 If you do that then a morality based on harm and fairness won’t be sufficient.
 You’ll have additional concerns.
 And you’ll need additional virtues to bind people together.

 One side is perceived by the other as restricting freedom and individual

 choices, the other as being selfish and not respecting the greater goods.

 Why should we have to live as single individuals, for one’s own goals and interests, how will the group thrive, what’s my purpose if there’s no higher order call — one side may say.

-How will I socialize if there’s no starting point of trust with each others, if they aren’t part of my “clan” of beliefs.
+How will I socialize if there’s no starting point of trust with each other, if they aren’t part of my “clan” of beliefs.

 Why should we be judged based on our religious views, political views, or network of relations — another side may say.

-Why live in an environment where I’m perceived as my inherited beliefs, and other superfluous attributes that I can’t control, instead of who I want to be and create myself as.
+Why live in an environment where I’m perceived as my inherited beliefs, and other superfluous attributes that I can’t control, instead of whom I want to be and create myself as.